HakuPiku/EpubToTxt/README.md

 A regex file can be added to to replace certain parts of the epub content.

 The i-th(first) line in the regex file defines the regex to match and i+1th(second) line defines what to replace the matched regex with.

-I wanted to remove everything between <rt> tags because they mess up my text parsing software:
+I wanted to remove everything between <rt> tags because they mess up my text parsing software so my regex file looks like this:
 ```
   <rt>(.*?)</rt>